 Technological advancements are rapidly shifting businesses on online platforms.
 This has lead to an increase in demand for mobile applications.
-According to stats, the revenue generated by the mobile app market in 2020 was around $ 581.9 billion.
+According to stats, Total revenue in the App market is projected to reach US$430.90bn in 2022 and is expected to reach US$614.40bn by 2026

 Also, an average smartphone user opens a minimum of 10 apps per day.
 This has no doubt put pressure on developers to come up with the most effective web solutions.